YOUTH SERVICES

 • Promoting Health through Community Collaboration (PHCC) (since 1999) - TOCFWH considers racial and social injustices a threat to public health.
 Therefore, we work to advance the elimination of health inequities for underserved populations and people of color.
 Tocfwh's efforts bolster youth and families throughout West and North Philadelphia to thrive, succeed and maintain a healthy lifestyle.
 Family-centered efforts are promoted throughout the community.

-• Drug and Alcohol Prevention-Social Emotional Learning (DAPSEL) - Our clients are provided a unique age-appropriate social-emotional framework focused on developing the five competencies of social-emotional learning: self-awareness, self-management, social awareness, relationship skills, and responsible decision-making.
+• Drug and Alcohol Prevention-Social Emotional Learning - Our clients are provided a unique age-appropriate social-emotional framework focused on developing the five competencies of social-emotional learning: self-awareness, self-management, social awareness, relationship skills, and responsible decision-making.

 • Yoga and Mindfulness - A certified yoga instructor conducts weekly Yoga and mindfulness practices for students to promote healthy living through movement and breathing exercises that foster cooperation, compassion, and social-emotional wellness.
 Students learn techniques to regulate their emotions, develop healthy coping mechanisms, and relieve stress in a safe and nonjudgmental learning environment.
 As students build awareness, they learn to value their minds and bodies and develop their sense of inner fulfillment and self-love.
 This reinforces individual youth's capacity to apply social-emotional and behavioral skills in refusing high-risk behaviors that can negatively impact workforce participation.